Skip to content

 Create Greeter User

-sudo useradd -M -G video -s /usr/bin/nologin greeter
+sudo useradd -M -d /var/lib/greeter -G video,render,input -s /usr/bin/nologin greeter

 sudo chown -R greeter:greeter /var/cache/sysc-greet /var/lib/greeter